svenslaggare/labar/LABARFILE_REFERENCE.md

 * `IMAGE test:latest`

 ## BEGIN LAYER
 Creates a new layer.
-All operations within the layer block will be considered to be one operation.
+All operations within the layer block will be part of the same layer.

 **Examples**: